Francisco N. F. Q. Simoes

 Francisco N. F. Q. Simoes, Mehdi Dastani, Thijs van Ommen

-Accepted for the 3rd conference of Causality Learning and Reasonig (CLeaR 2024) for oral presentation.
-To appear in its proceedings.
+In Proceedings of the 3rd conference of Causality Learning and Reasonig (CLeaR) 2024.
+Accepted for both poster and oral presentation.

 This research contributes to the formal understanding of the notions of causal entropy and causal information gain by establishing and analyzing fundamental properties of these concepts, including bounds and chain rules.
 Furthermore, we elucidate the relationship between causal entropy and stochastic interventions.
 We also propose definitions for causal conditional entropy and causal conditional information gain.